Web Analytics

 What Was Possible

-A modernized platform scoped to how enterprise network administrators actually work — accessible, legible under operational pressure, and built around the monitoring workflows that matter rather than the full range of what the system could technically expose.
-The redesign reoriented the product around its user rather than its architecture.
+A modernized platform scoped to how enterprise network administrators actually work — accessible under operational pressure, navigable across permission levels, and built around monitoring workflows rather than the full range of what the system could technically expose.
+Not a rebuild but a reorientation: the same trusted, feature-rich application redesigned around its user instead of its architecture.

 Owner